accordproject/apap/templatemark.md

 ### Goals
 1. To promote a vendor and user ecosystem centered around agreements and templates
 1. To facilitate a standard REST API for agreements and templates
-1. To promote an ecosystem of agreement and template management and editing tools
+1. To promote a vendor ecosystem of agreement and template management and editing tools
 1. To future-proof templates and allow templates to be migrated between vendors
+1. To provide a "pivot" data format that can be imported from existing document formats (HTML/OOXML/ODF/PDF etc.) or converted to existing document formats (HTML/OOXML/ODF/PDF etc.)

-Note that this document describes TWO (related) data formats (data models):
+Note that this document describes TWO (related) JSON data formats (data models):
-1. Template Format (aka TemplateMark)
+1. Template Format (aka *TemplateMark*)
-2. Agreement Format (an agreement is an instance of a template) (aka AgreementMark)
+2. Agreement Format (an agreement is an instance of a template) (aka *AgreementMark*)

 Given that agreements and agreement templates are intended for both human and machine consumption it is useful to be able to represent agreements using a human readable/editable/diffable format, (eg extended markdown) as well as a machine readable format (eg JSON), with an isomorphic transformation to move between these.